Irving, TX 75039

 Any good weekend getaway starts with an amazing stay, and Irving has plenty of options.
 Kick back in the luxurious and uniquely appointed rooms at The Texican Court.
 A vintage-style refrigerator and colorful furniture add to the Southwestern-style charm, while the Egyptian cotton linens will have you sleeping like a baby.
 You won’t even need to go far for some excellent food, as the Two Mules Cantina Restaurant offers Tex-Mex favorites along with a tantalizing selection of tequilas.

 Located a stone’s throw away, The Westin Irving Convention Center at Las Colinas is another upscale place to stay with perks of its own.
 Relax in your own rainforest shower, go for a swim in the outdoor pool, and dine at the on-site restaurant.
-Then catch a show at the Toyota Music Factory or party the night away at the many nightlife spots within walking distance of the hotel.
+Meanwhile, a stay at the Omni Mandalay Hotel means you get to catch some rays at the hotel's new outdoor poolscape, where you can soak up the sun as you take in the view of Lake Carolyn.

-Irving is home to many other hotels ranging from affordable to upscale, including the Four Seasons Resort and Club Dallas at Las Colinas and the Omni Mandalay Hotel at Las Colinas.
+Irving is home to many other hotels ranging from affordable to upscale, including the Four Seasons Resort and Club Dallas at Las Colinas.
 Check out all the options here.

 Walk Along Water Street

 First-rate dining just steps away from beautiful Lake Carolyn.
 That’s what you’ll find along Irving’s Water Street, a hip and happening part of town home to restaurants, bars, and plenty of things to see and do.
 During the day, hang out in the lush urban park and try stand-up paddle boarding at Stand Up Paddle North Texas.
-Then dig into mouthwatering tacos, fajitas, quesadillas, and other Tex-Mexicali eats at El Famoso Diner.
-The menu at Hugo’s Invitados is full of dishes inspired by the many flavors of Mexico that use all-natural ingredients made in house, along with a tantalizing selection of cocktails.
+Then dig into dishes inspired by the many flavors of Mexico that use all-natural ingredients, along with a tantalizing selection of cocktails, at Hugo’s Invitados.
 Craving wood-fired pizzas, artisan sandwiches, and a glass of wine?
 Cork & Pig Tavern is the place to be.
+For entres like cedar plank salmon, trout almondine, and filet mignon paired with a globe-spanning wine list and an outdoor pato on Lake Carolyn, find your way to Pacific Table.

 New restaurants are opening all the time in Water Street, making no two visits the same.